mike11207/RDTSC-patch/README.md

 # RDTSC-patch
-Patching RDTSC for kernel 6.0-12arch1
+Will do tmr

+!remind 12h RDTSC